Internet Browser Management

 Different Type Of Internet Browsers

-There are many different options for Internet Browsers, here are the list of what we think you should use based on security and privacy…
+There are many different options for Internet Browsers, here is the list of what we think you should use based on security and privacy…

 - Tor – Extremely Private

 - FireFox – Second Best Thing

 Make sure to pair the browser with a privacy-oriented search engine, here is a list to choose from…

 Tor (The Onion Router) is an open-sourced browser that is created by the U.S. Navy.
 Tor provides unparalleled privacy and anonymity, it was used by the Navy to maintain anonymous communications and for OSINT operations.
 (Open Source Intelligence)

 Brave is a privacy-focused browser that comes with built-in ad-blockers and HTTPS upgrades.
 Brave is very user-friendly, open-source, and responsive, it is built on chromium, therefore, you will notice a lot of similarities with Chrome.
 Here are the ‘Top 5 Reasons You Should Start Using Brave Browser".

 Firefox is also open-sourced, secure, and very customizable.
 If Brave Browser didn’t win your heart, then Firefox would be our second recommendation.

 Chrome is created by Google, and as most everyone knows by now, data is money and Google runs on it.
 Google tends to obtain as much data as possible from the users to be able to use it for targeted ads and building your online record.
 Chromium, on the other hand, is a great alternative since it does not contain all the extra toppings that Chrome has.